Yesterday’s “plastics” are today’s crypto tokens

 Tokens will drastically expand and remix our definition of asset investing, today and in years to come.

 That’s not to say all this tokenization and buying and selling will magically start happening.
-Challenges including integrating with established banking systems; government regulation; and public trust and confidence issues do exist.
+Challenges do exist.
+They include:

-Mr. Braddock was right about plastics.
+Mr. McGuire was right about plastics.
 In the 60s it was a “huh” but now it’s almost impossible to find something that doesn’t contain plastic or isn’t wrapped in it.

-For graduates looking to find their footing and establish themselves like young Ben Braddock. today’s plastics are crypto tokens.

 0